visier/python-sdk/README.md

 from visier_api_data_out import DataQueryApi data_query_api = DataQueryApi()
 ```
-Internally, the configuration object is created using environment variables.
+Internally, the configuration object is created using values from environment variables.
 You can change the default configuration object using the `Configuration.set_default` method.
 By default, this configuration object is used to create the default `ApiClient` object.
 The `ApiClient` object also has a `set_default` method.
 This default `ApiClient` object is used to create API objects implicitly.